Evan-OR/todo-v2/README.md

-# To Do list app v2 with React and Typescript
+# To Do list app v2

-Program to help sort and organise tasks
+Re-creating my todo app focusing on creating a better UI & UX experience.

+Created with React & Typescript